-The agenda for the Joint Meeting with the COMNAP Executive Committee (July 13, 2005) was tabled for discussion (Paper 05).
+The agenda for the Joint Meeting with the COMNAP Executive Committee (13 July 2005) was tabled for discussion (Paper 05).
 The President asked the Executive Committee to consider the possible advantages that might accrue from merging COMNAP and SCAR at some point in the future.
-There was no firm conclusion, but
+There was no firm conclusion, but there was general agreement that such a merger could possibly have a positive impact.
+However, there was doubt about the likelihood that such a prospect would be acceptable to COMNAP at this time.
+The Executive approved the draft agenda for the joint SCAR-COMNAP Executive meeting and noted the need to address additional topics including the development of the INFONET project by COMNAP.

-- Taco de Bruin will deliver the JCADM report at the joint SCAR-COMNAP meeting, 13 July 2005 - the SCAR Executive will inform COMNAP about potential new members of SCAR - the SCAR Executive will inform COMNAP about IPY developments - Chief Officers (who would not participate in the Joint meeting of the Executives on July 13, 2005) will prepare brief notes for the SCAR Executive to bring to the attention of COMNAP at the joint Executives meeting, focusing on issues that would involve logistical or other support from COMNAP. - The COMNAP agenda item will in future be taken shortly before the joint Executives meeting, so as to enable most Executive Committee actions to be taken into consideration at the Joint meeting of the Executives.
+- Taco de Bruin will deliver the JCADM report at the joint SCAR-COMNAP Meeting, 13 July 2005. - The SCAR Executive will inform COMNAP about potential new members of SCAR. - The SCAR Executive will inform COMNAP about IPY developments. - Chief Officers (who would not participate in the Joint meeting of the Executives on 13 July 2005) will prepare brief notes for the SCAR Executive to bring to the attention of COMNAP at the joint Executives meeting, focusing on issues that would involve logistical or other support from COMNAP. - The COMNAP agenda item will in future be taken shortly before the joint Executives meeting, so as to enable most Executive Committee actions to be taken into consideration at the Joint meeting of the Executives.